jremington/UWB-Indoor-Localization_Arduino/README.md

 I chose a uniquely identified module, later used as the roving tag to report positions, as the common factor.
 Its antenna delay is set at the Arduino DW1000 library default=16384 (which is too small) and calibrated each individual anchor at a distance of 7.19 meters.
 Somewhere in the Decawave documentation, it is recommended that the tag be assigned antenna delay = 0 and calibrate the anchors accordingly, but I have not experimented with that option.

 To perform anchor calibration:
-To use the new procedure.

 1) Download the most recent modified version of the DW1000 library from this Github site and replace any old versions in the Arduino library folder

-2) Set up a tag using the ESP32_UWB_setup_tag.ino Arduino code
+2) Set up a tag using the ESP32_UWB_setup_tag.ino Arduino code.
+The antenna delay parameter should be set to the library default.

 3) Power up the tag and set it 7-8 m away from the anchor